wenddymacro/Macro-Model_code/README.md

 7. Bhattarai, K., & Dixon, H. (2014).
 Equilibrium unemployment in a general equilibrium model with taxes.
 The Manchester School, 82, 90-128.

 8. Bianchi, F., & Nicolò, G. (2017).
 A generalized approach to indeterminacy in linear rational expectations models (No. w23521).
 National Bureau of Economic Research.

+9. Benhabib, J., & Spiegel, M. M. (2009).
+Moderate inflation and the deflation–depression link.
+Journal of Money, Credit and Banking, 41(4), 787-798.